yunpeng1234/tp/docs/UserGuide.md

 You can use Intern Watcher to add, edit and delete the internship applicants.
 Intern Watcher also allows you to track applicants' details such as grades and skills, as well as filter applicants by their details.

-This user guide covers a quick walk through how to use this application, as well as the full descriptions of the features available.
+This user guide covers a quick walk-through on how to use this application, as well as the full descriptions of the features available.
 * Table of Contents
 {:toc}